Discovering your passion

 Education and training

 Once you have made the decision to pursue a career as a barber, hairstylist or cosmetologist, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
-While the exact requirements vary by state, most barbers,
+While the exact requirements vary by state, most barbers, or cosmetologists have a high school diploma or equivalent and complete a state-licensed barber or cosmetology school.
+As part of maintaining your state licensure and staying current on the latest industry trends, you can take advanced courses in hairstyling or in other personal appearance services.
+Read the MySECO articles, State Licensure Directory, About Continuing Education Units and Finding the Right CEUs for Me to find information on your state’s rules and regulations and for help selecting a CEU.

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder to assist with finding funding relevant to the military community to help pay for classes.